A French Getaway and…. Dreams Coming True

-France Through My Eyes France happens to be my favorite place on earth!
-I have been fortunate and am grateful to have had four trips there in my life, each just as magical.
+France happens to be my favorite place on earth!
+I have been fortunate and am grateful to have had four trips there in my life, each one just as magical.
 The fact that my ancestors originated from France and landed in Canada might have something to do with it!
-While my French isn’t exactly fluent, I love finding chances to sneak in a phrase or two when I can.
-If the people slow down when they talk, I usually can understand them!!
+While my French isn’t exactly fluent, I love finding chances to sneak in a phrase or my version of a conversation when I can.
+I also mess up sometimes like going into a bakery and asking for the potato pastry instead of the apple one!
+Oh well, we all had a good laugh about it!
+If the people slow down when they talk, I usually can understand them pretty well!!
 There’s just something about being surrounded by the language, the food, and the history that feels like home to me.

-Paying My Respects
+Paying My Respects One of my Dreams

-Champagne at The Ritz (keeping with WWII theme)
+Champagne at The Ritz (keeping with WWII theme) Another one of my Dreams

-A Cooking Class, A Magical Shop and Julia Child
+A Cooking Class, A Magical Shop and Julia Child Another Dream of Mine

 My interest in Julia didn’t stop at cookware.
 Over time, I became more and more intrigued by her life—so much so that I started reading everything I could find and even watching old episodes of The French Chef.